 - 2. TDS hereby certifies that it follows appropriate procedures for network outage reporting as per the Federal Outage Reporting Order and State Outage Reporting Requirements.
-For the period between March 1, 2009 and March 1, 2010, TDS did not have any Federal FCC reportable outages or State PSC reportable outages. - 3.
+For the period between March 1, 2011 and March 1, 2012, TDS had no Federal FCC reportable outage and no State PSC reportable outages. - 3.
 TDS hereby certifies that it did fulfill all requests for service from potential customers. - 4.
-TDS hereby certifies that for the period from March 1, 2009 and March 1, 2010 zero FCC complaints were received and two state PSC complaints were received.
+TDS hereby certifies that for the period from March 1, 2011 and March 1, 2012 one FCC complaint was received and no state PSC complaints were received.

 - 5. TDS hereby certifies that it made all reasonable efforts to comply with applicable service quality standards and consumer protection rules, in accordance with Florida Statutes and the Florida Administrative Code. - 6.
-TDS hereby certifies that it is able to function in emergency situations, - 7.
+TDS hereby certifies that it is able to function in emergency situations. - 7.
 TDS already provides equal access to long distance carriers.